Saturday, December 31, 2011

 Why is it that if a person says they wouldn't date/have sex w/ an HIV+ guy they are seen as being "close minded"?

 I had to admit this was a pretty interesting question so why not dive right in?
 I responded ‘I don't find it being close minded I just consider it being limited.
 Anyone who would turn down a person who is sweet, loving, successful and everything else you could ask for in a mate definitely is cheating himself out of love.

 I stand by my position believing that love is so hard to come by and so many people dream about having it and craving it that no one should ever reject it.
 But then I had to think about what was truly being said.
 Why is it that having a strong preference for or against something is something that can be called closed minded?
 I guess in a sense closed minded is the equivalent of not being open to all things/chances so I understand that aspect.
 People have preferences against obese individuals, members of different races and religions so why is it such an insult not to want to date a HIV+ person?

 Is it that homosexuals have fallen into the mindset of believing the stigma that having HIV is a death sentence?
 It seems some have but for all the wrong reasons:

 “Well, the chances are that most men have dated someone that was HIV+ and didn't know it or had sex with someone that was.
 So if you'd do it not knowing, why would it change knowing that he was?”

 “People have the right not to want to have sex with a person who discloses their HIV status and that is the reason for disclosing to give the other person a choice I would never be upset with a person who didn't want to have sex with me it's their choice.”

 I stand by my position in believing everyone deserves to be loved regardless of any barrier.
-My final thoughts on the situation is that it is closed minded but more importantly we only feel so negative towards it because of the dark connotation attached to it.
+My final thoughts on the situation are that it is closed minded, but more importantly we only feel so negative towards it because of the dark connotation attached to it.